Come discover a neighborhood that is a living microcosm of the history of Brooklyn!

 Flatbush was one of the original 6 towns of Brooklyn, having been settled by the Dutch in 1651.
-But its most beautiful treasure is the Victorian Flatbush subsection, developed in the early 1900s.
+But its most beautiful treasure is the Victorian Flatbush subsection, developed in the late-1800s.
 Several small historic districts, mansions, and a church dating back to 1654 are some of the highlights you will see on this tour in Central Brooklyn.

 We will discuss the history of the neighborhood, good and bad, and how gentrification is affecting Brooklyn.

-Cost: $25 a person for a 2.5-hour tour.
+Cost: $30 a person for a 2-hour tour.